paulsutherland/Polyonic/README.md

 npm run live
 ```
 # Ionic CLI Commands
-When developing a webapp, progressive app or native mobile app, all of the Ionic CLI commands are available when you are in the src directory, as this is a standard Ionic app.
+When developing a web app, progressive app or native mobile app, all of the Ionic CLI commands are available when you are in the src directory, as this is a standard Ionic app.
 Change into the src directory and run commands from the Ionic CLI.
 ```
 cd src
 ionic